The Washington Journalism and Media Conference

 Faculty Advisor

-Stephanie is the publications adviser at Steele High School in the northeast San Antonio, Texas area.
-She advises the online newspaper, the weekly broadcast and the 328-page yearbook.
+Stephanie is the publications adviser at Steele High School near San Antonio, Texas.
+She advises the online newspaper, the weekly broadcast and the 300-page yearbook.
 She also teaches Journalism and Photojournalism.
-This is her fourth year teaching and she has fallen in love with her second career.
-Prior to beginning her teaching career, she was a missionary in China.
-She believes it’s a beautiful world out there and tries to bring that worldview into her teaching.
-She is passionate about showing others the importance of true journalism and believes that everyone has a story to tell that must be told with integrity, honesty and kindness.
-Outside of the classroom, Stephanie has been married for 22 years to her high school sweetheart who is a local pastor, and they have three daughters, one son-in-law and a rescue dog named Archie.
-She believes in transparency and isn’t afraid to admit when she doesn’t know something, to accept when she is wrong and to rejoice in the small victories of life.
+This is her 6th year teaching high school.
+Prior to teaching, she was a missionary in China.
+She believes the world is beautiful and tries to bring that view into her teaching.
+She is passionate about showing others the importance of true journalism and believes that everyone has a story to tell that must be told with integrity, honesty, and kindness.
+Stephanie has been married for almost 25 years to her high school sweetheart, a local pastor, and they have three daughters, one son-in-law, and two dogs.
+She believes in transparency and isn’t afraid to admit when she doesn’t know something, to accept when she is wrong, and to rejoice in the small victories of life.

 Categories